- Depression is a medical and psychological condition that affects a person’s feelings, behaviors, and thoughts.

 - Depression can affect any person at any age, including teens, “tweens”, and children.

 - Talk to your daughter’s health care provider if she has symptoms of depression (especially if they last 2 or more weeks).

 - Treatment for depression may involve therapy and/or medication.

 Having bad days occasionally is normal for teens, but what if your teen seems down in the dumps for a few weeks, or even a few months?
 If their feelings of sadness or irritability won’t go away, the cause might be depression.
 Depression is very common and can affect any person at any age, including teens.
-In surveys of high school students conducted across the United States (from 1999 to 2013) approximately 29% of students said they felt so sad or hopeless at some point that they stopped doing some of their usual activities for ≥2 weeks in a row.
+In surveys of high school students conducted across the United States in 2017 approximately 31.5%% of students said they felt so sad or hopeless at some point that they stopped doing some of their usual activities for ≥2 weeks in a row.